Dr. Suresh Kumar Agarwal and son Chandan Agarwal, private investors from Kolkata, share their 10 commandments to build wealth in the Equity Market

 “There is no one particular way of making money in the equities market.
 Everybody will have a different way.
 And that’s the fun of the market,” remarks Chandan Agarwal.

-Dr. Suresh Kumar Agarwal is a multifacted personality, who is an ace investor during the day, and offers free health service to the community in the evenings.
-He is a Homoeopathic Doctor, besides also having completed studies in Spirituality and Buddhism, Management, Law, etc. He currently holds two Ph.D. degrees besides several Honorary Awards from around the world, and penned over 55 books on Health.
-He runs a Charitable Clinic in his free time, and sponsors the education of over 100 school children each year.
+Dr. Suresh Kumar Agarwal is a a multifaceted personality, who is an ace investor during the day, and offers free health service to the community in the evenings.
+He is a qualified Homoeopathic Physician – M.D.(Homoeo), besides holding Master degrees in several subjects as Management, Law, Psychology, Yoga, etc. He currently holds two Ph.D. degrees, each in Management and Social Work, received several awards from national and international institutions, and has authored more than 30 books.
+He is actively associated with many social welfare organizations, and sponsors several philanthropic activities regularly.

 Chandan Agarwal, his son, is a graduate of the Cambridge University, U.K., and in the footsteps of his father, has completed three Master degrees, one each in Management, Commerce and Naturopathy and Yoga, besides being a practicing Chartered Accountant.